fbpx

 EXCLUSIVE: Quarter of c-store staff consider quitting due to safety concerns

-The results found that those in convenience stores were more likely to consider quitting due to retail crime, feel unsafe working at night and to be concerned about customer safety, than those working in supermarkets.
+The results found that those in convenience stores were more likely to consider quitting due to retail crime, feeling unsafe working at night and concern for customer safety, than supermarket staff.

 He continued: “There’s been an unprecedented level of attacks against our frontline colleagues.
 The risk and fear of crime in our stores has never been higher.
-We’re talking about spitting, verbal abuse, and physical violence.
-I had one of my colleagues dragged across the shop floor by their hair, we’ve had colleagues attacked in car parks, with hammers, knives, and threatened by guns.”
+I had one of my colleagues dragged across the shop floor by their hair.
+We’ve had colleagues attacked in car parks, with hammers, knives, and threatened by guns.”

 EXCLUSIVE: Retailer describes how staff were held at gunpoint, as stats show number of armed attacks is increasing